 The table allows to download each data set in KEEL format (inside a ZIP file).
 Additionally, it is possible to obtain the data set already partitioned, by means of a 10-folds / 5-folds cross validation procedure.
-For data sets with missing values, only the cleaned version (where instances with missing values are not including instances with missing values can be found in the description page of each data set or in the missing values section of KEEL-dataset.
-Finally, we provide a header file to give additional information about each data set and its attributes.
+For data sets with missing values, only the cleaned version (where instances with missing values can be found in the description page of each data set or in the missing values section of KEEL-dataset.
+Finally, we provide a header file to give additional information about each data set and its attributes